Birth of a law

 M T W T F S S

-• 11.00 - professional visit of the students of the National Security Academy to the National Assembly House (National Assembly House, 13 Nikola Pasic Square)
+• 11.00 - the students of the Economics and Trade School from Bor visit the National Assembly (National Assembly House, 13 Nikola Pasic Square)

 Full event calendar